Mikask1/Desmos-Graph-Animation/README.md

 - Trace the lines with Potrace
 - Get the equations from Potrace
 - Draw the hundreds of equation to Desmos
-- But wait, you gotta know how to graph onto desmos first.
+- But wait, you gotta know how to graph onto Desmos first.
 So, use Desmos API to use it on your own web
 - Voila!
 You got yourself a subpar graph animation